-Planning a Wild Atlantic Way road trip itinerary is one of the true joys of mapping out a trip to the Emerald Isle.
-This sprawling coastal route on the west coast of Ireland is one of the world’s most scenic road trips.
-Ranging from the town of Kinsale in County Cork to Malin Head in County Donegal, Ireland’s Wild Atlantic Way encompasses some of the most iconic and striking sites to see in all of the country.
+Planning a road trip on the Wild Atlantic Way is one of the true joys of visiting the Emerald Isle.
+This sprawling coastal route on the west coast of Ireland is one of the world’s most scenic drives.

 Table of Contents